-We have no personal experience with speeds of hundreds of thousands of kilometers per second, thousands of times greater than those of any ordinary macroscopic object, or with sub-titanium particles of the size of a millionth of a millimeter, invisible or the best microscopes.
+We have no personal experience with speeds of hundreds of thousands of kilometers per second, thousands of times greater than those of any ordinary macroscopic object, or with sub-tiny particles of the size of a millionth of a millimeter, invisible even by the best microscopes.
 The laws of relativistic and quantum physics are therefore not close to us and we do not understand them, they have only recently been discovered through complex experiments , precise measurements, sophisticated analyzes ...

 *) Truth be told, even these specialists, if they dare to descend from the " throne of their superiority " and honestly realize that they are also just ordinary people , they admit that they also use these models ...

 Significant scientific discoveries - chance

 or method ?

 The continuity of scientific knowledge of nature, the origins of which can be traced back to the 16th century, was from time to time disrupted - in a positive sense - by fundamental discoveries that significantly accelerated knowledge of the studied phenomena, revealed new phenomena or changed the methodology and direction of research.
 Let us briefly consider the role played by chance in these discoveries and what a systematic methodological approach .
 From this point of view, we notice three cases :

 ¨ The discovery of the magnetic effect of an electric current made by H.Ch.Oersted in 1820.

 Were it not for the compass magnet to be placed accidentally on the desk, Oersted would continue to do a number of experiments with electrical circuits, but he would not notice the connection between electric current and magnetism.